NSF NOIRLab Scientific Acknowledgments

 6.3 Community-Access Time Granted by NOIRLab on Non-NOIRLab Telescopes

-If you are the primary author on a publication including data derived from your community-access time granted by NOIRLab on non-NOIRLab telescopes, please include the following statements and information in your publication:
+If you are the primary author on a publication including data derived from your community-access time granted by NSF NOIRLab on non-NOIRLab telescopes, please include the following statements and information in your publication:

 6.3.1 Anglo-Australian Telescope (AAT)